pymeasure/leco-protocol/glossary.md

     Each Coordinator maintains a local Directory with all the Components connected to it (i.e. other Coordinators and the Components of its own Node), and a global Directory with all Components in the whole Network, see {ref}`control_protocol.md#directory`.

 Driver
     An object that takes care of communicating with a Device.
-This object is external to LECO, for example coming from and instrument control library like `pymeasure`, `instrumentkit` or `yaq`.
+This object is external to LECO, for example coming from an instrument control library like `pymeasure`, `instrumentkit` or `yaq`.
 See {ref}`components.md#driver`.

 Full name
     The name of a Component unique for the whole setup.